 (Here you will find answer keys for homework or quizzes as well as unedited responses on exams from your classmates)

-1. The Na/K ATPase pump is an example of how molecules are transferred across the phospholipid bilayer by the process of
+1. The K ion channel is an example of how molecules are transferred across the phospholipid bilayer by the process of

 a. simple diffusion